kwangok/Polaris_Project/README.md

   <img width="260" height="200"  src="https://github.com/ahmadkh1995/Polaris_Project/blob/master/Polaris_Vicra.jpg">
 </p>

-This is a project based on Polaris Vicra sensor .
+This is a project based on Polaris Vicra sensor and has been written in C++ Language and project folder's name is "alba".

 3D Mechanical part of Rigid Body has been designed in FreeCad Design software.